 Remarkable Owl Canyon Trail

-Lake Mead offers fantastic sport fishing with plenty of largemouth bass, striped bass, crappie, rainbow trout, channel catfish and bluegill to entice anglers.
+Lake Mead offers fantastic sport fishing with plenty of largemouth bass, striped bass, crappie, rainbow trout, channel catfish, and bluegill to entice anglers.
 Beautiful rock formations line the shores of the lake.
 Even if you do not catch fish, the views are spectacular.
-The grass rushes that line the lake’s edge are home to many waterfowl species — ducks, geese, swans, and redwing blackbirds.
+Grass rushes that line the lake’s edge are home to many waterfowl species: ducks, geese, swans, and red-winged blackbirds.

-Getting there from Las Vegas, head north on I-15.
-Take exit 93 towards Overton.
-Just outside town, take the left on Old St. Thomas Road.
-The 3-mile dirt road is mostly washboard but is traversable.
-The 2¼-mile interpretive trail has 14 signs detailing the history with archival images of the original town.
+Getting There from Las Vegas: Head north on I‑15 and take exit 93 toward Overton.
+Just outside town, turn left onto Old St. Thomas Road.
+The 3-mile dirt road is mostly washboard but generally traversable by standard vehicles.

 Final Thoughts on our Electrifying Plunge into Historic Hoover Dam